Novel biologics portfolio & partnerships

 HVEM (CD270) belongs to the TNF receptor superfamily and has three known ligands, of which CD160 and BTLA both deliver co-inhibitory signals, whereas LIGHT provides co-stimulatory signals to T cells.
 Moreover, the HVEM-LIGHT action in the presence of CD160 or BTLA signals results in an immunosuppressive net outcome.
 High expression of the HVEM on tumors strongly correlates with poor survival and an immunosuppressive tumor micro-environment, which is consistent with the dominance of CD160/BTLA co-inhibitory regulatory signals.
 Consequently, HVEM expression in tumors can be employed as companion diagnostic to stratify patients for treatment with anti-HVEM antibodies.

-These anti-HVEM antibodies will act as double-edged sword because blocking the dominant co-inhibitory regulatory ligands, swings around the disadvantage of high HVEM tumor expression.
-Selective inhibition of the immune suppressive ligands reverses the high HVEM tumor expression into an immune stimulating advantage by the exclusive immune activating interaction of HVEM with LIGHT.
+Our novel anti-HVEM antibodies swing around the disadvantage of high HVEM expression of the tumor cell into an advantage by selective inhibition of the immune suppressive ligands CD160 and BTLA allowing for the exclusive immune activating interaction of HVEM with LIGHT.

 If you are interested in licensing our anti-HVEM therapeutic antibody please contact us.